Pazoia/Roman-Numerals-Calculator/README.md

 Build a calculator that takes roman numerals, and return the results also in roman numerals.

+Results are always presented in Capital Letters

+Edge cases:

+If a user give lower case letter as the input.

 |  Input  | Output Lower than 10 |
 | :-----: | :------------------: |
 |  I + I  |          II          |